 It’s not often that software gets a lot of press when it’s in the alpha phase of development, but Minecraft, the deliciously open-ended mining/creating game from Markus Persson, has done just that.
 The buzz about this game is fantastic; indeed, it’s so popular the site was overloaded for days, and Persson’s Minecraft payment PayPal account was frozen due to suspicious activity.

 After hearing all this, I felt compelled the other day to load it up and play for a few minutes just to see what all the fuss was about.
+If you need help setting up a Minecraft server, you may find a helpful guide in Linode.

 I didn’t realize the depth of my mistake until hours later.